What is an exclusion diet?

 What foodstuffs can cause dietary sensitivity?

 Theoretically, any foodstuff or ingredient (including additives) can trigger a reaction.
-In pets in the UK, however, we tend to avoid commonly encountered ingredients in exclusion diets, such as chicken, beef, lamb, soya and wheat.
+In pets in the UK, however, we tend to avoid commonly encountered protein ingredients in exclusion diets, such as chicken, turkey, beef, and lamb.

 What can we feed?